sheetal-devop/flightgear-control/README.md

 Easily and economically simulate a complex real-world machine with mechanical causality.

-Generically fly aircraft by executing the plane's engine startup script and diligently correcting drift and deviation from a flight path by constantly repositioning the plane orientation within the simulator environment along a set of waypoints.
+Generically fly aircraft by executing the plane's engine startup script and diligently correcting drift and deviation from a flight path by enforcing orientation constraints within the simulator environment along a set of waypoints.

 <!---